idiap/ccdbhg-head-gesture-recognition/README.md

-# CCDbHG Head Gesture Dataset
+# CCDbHG Head Gesture Recognition Demo+Dataset

 Real-time demo and evaluation code of our Face and Gesture 2024 paper:
 "CCDb-HG: Novel Annotations and Gaze-Aware Representations for